 Timeline for License Applications

 So when can you apply for a marijuana license in Alabama?
 Beginning September 1, 2022, you may apply for an Alabama cannabis business license.
-The Commission must grant or deny you a license within 60 days after the date that you submitted your license application.
+Afterward, the deadline to submit your Alabama cannabis license application is December 30, 2022.
+The commission will issue licenses to the winners by July 10, 2023.

 Types of Alabama Medical Cannabis Licenses